glynawe/Vanilla/vanilla.md

 The syntax of Vanilla is presented informally in this document, but is LR(1). [vanilla.mly](vanilla.mly) is an LR(1) skeleton grammar for Ocaml [Menhir](https://gallium.inria.fr/~fpottier/menhir/). [vanilla.lark](vanilla.lark) is an Earley grammar for Python [Lark](https://github.com/lark-parser/lark).

-The following is an description of the metalanguage used to describe the syntax of Vanilla in this document.
+The following is an informal description of the metalanguage used to describe the syntax of Vanilla in this document.
 It is Nicolas Wirth's ENBF with some extensions:

 | Rule example       | Meaning                                         |